lifeisstillgood/softwaremind/docs/conceptchapters/shorterconclusion.rst

 .. ::

    Litracy

    Attitude

    Companies will need to change - society needs to have more software loterate people, and need to change to make those people productive (infrastructure as code, *business* as code)

-   Companies will look like?
-   Companies need to change
-   cost is too great private training - see public / social democracy

-   New renaissance people (trained to level necessary - like European Middle ages)

-   Programmable company, theory of the firm
+   The Great Rewrite (just like factories).
+Its not really there because code is still ... typing pool.
+Saas is basically outsourcing your typing pool and Zapier / IFTT is drag and drop programming (we dont do drag and drop novel writing why the hell do you think it will work for code).

+   Programmable companies

+   My conjectures:

+      programmable company

+      measuring more - that is software commits will link to expected changes in measurements inside the company
+      So you can see if your code change has an effect. this will be so powerful that smaller companies, or other firebreaks will exist just to avoid confounding issues
+      The simplest idea is jira, but this is basically a recipie for AI enabled companies

+      democracy
+      Managing change and managing risk
+      leads to governance - leads to democracy Literacte people demand control - see lawyers.
-   Theory of the firm
+      Piketty / coase and thoery of the firm
-   - Not only new skills, and new arrnagement
-   - but new social contract - will we all "be like lawyers"?

-   Managing change is *most* of what we do
-   Managing risk, and that becomes careful governance

-   Utipia please
-   DoubleDown
+      Regtulation in age of transparency - the transaprent business model leads to *fairer* outcomes.
+Its waay harder to hide your biases if you have to encode them and waay waay harder when you have to publish the code.

+      cf - education in grammar schools and in Kathy book.
+      Sears catalog and African Americans

-   Techniques to improve corporate governance will be transferrable to society - wardley maps, corporate democracy
+      This leads to the democracy double down: we lean into what works Techniques to improve corporate governance will be transferrable to society - wardley maps, corporate democracy

+      Reporting will become a zero marginal cost - but it is litmus test of programmable company.
+How will reporting work as journalism when its a zero marginal cost?
+Where will commerical confidentiality be when we try to build a model of the economy - the Treasury wants this tries this but imagine there are better models out there - goolge earth zoom in.

-   Reporting will become a zero marginal cost - but it is litmus test of programmable company Transparency and Moops (back to training of graduates - its expensive and what really is the next step - we all learn calculus?)
+   Transparency and Moops (back to training of graduates - its expensive and what really is the next step - we all learn calculus?)